Bar & Court Admissions

 Insurance Regulation: Represented the California Insurance Commissioner on various matters involving California’s efforts to assist Holocaust survivors and their families in obtaining information relating to Holocaust-era insurance policies held by the European affiliates of California-licensed insurers.
 Representation involved extensive appellate work, resulting in reported decisions in the 9th Circuit Court of Appeals and the United States Supreme Court.
 Gerling Global Reins.
 Corp. of Am. v.
 Low, 240 F.3d 739 (9th Cir.
 2001); Gerling Global Reins.
 Corp. of Am. v.
 Low, 296 F.3d 832 (9th Cir.
 2002); American Ins.
 Ass’n v.
 Garamendi, 539 U.S. 396 (2003).

 Retail Litigation: Represented one of the founders of a leading, high-end denim manufacturer in a highly contentious corporate divorce.
 Representation included voluminous and difficult document discovery, selection and oversight of accounting experts, deposition practice, and extensive motion practice concerning discovery and receivership.
 Also responsible for preparing jury instructions, witnesses, and trial briefs.
-Mr. Contreras obtained a favorable jury verdict following a three-week trial.
+Obtained a favorable jury verdict following a three-week trial.

 Software Litigation: Successfully represented the nation’s largest manufacturer of video graphics processors in a contract dispute with Microsoft.
 Representation involved analyzing an enormous amount of data in a very short time frame and preparing expert witnesses to testify on complicated, highly technical subjects at arbitration.